oinone/oinone-docs/en/DevManual/CommonSolutions/Back-End/external-integration-wechat-work-oauth2-integration.md

 }
 ```

-## （三）Dynamic Permission Granting at Runtime
+## （Ⅲ）Dynamic Permission Granting at Runtime
 If role assignment is not completed during the user creation stage, you can also use the runtime dynamic permission extension mechanism to dynamically assign the "third-party user" role to users when they first access the system.

 This example uses this solution.
 For the complete implementation, please refer to the code file in the attachment: `ThirdPartyRoleCustom.java`